Procurement contracts list

 There is a statutory duty for us to ensure that the procurement of these goods, works and services, represents the most cost-effective solution and that the best possible value-for-money has been achieved.

-In addition to new contracts advertised on Source Derbyshire, there are also the details of existing contracts for products and services that we have in place.
-Expiry and renewal dates for these existing arrangements can be found under the recurring contracts part of the Source Derbyshire website.
+Source Derbyshire also provides details of existing contracts for products and services.
+Expiry and renewal dates can be found under the recurring contracts section of the Source Derbyshire website.

 The regular and repetitive nature of these services means that the internal department gather quotes or tenders from organisations that have already met the pre qualification standards needed by us.
 Application to approved lists will require companies to supply information to us on which they can be assessed as having satisfactory resources and procedures to undertake the work on behalf of us.
 Further information is available from the approved suppliers page.